MichiganDataScienceTeam/F20-Election-Prediction/README.md

 ## The Data:

 You can use any data you're interested in (besides, of course, output from other prediction models.)
-Some places to get you started:
+Some places to get you started __(be sure to download the csv's from the link, so as to constantly have the most recent polls)__:
 - The Economist's [polling data](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ56fySJKLL18Lipu1_i3ID9JE06voJEz2EXm6JW4Vh11zmndyTwejMavuNntzIWLY0RyhA1UsVEen0/pub?gid=0&single=true&output=csv)
 - Polling data (current and historical) from [FiveThirtyEight](https://github.com/fivethirtyeight/data/tree/master/polls)
 - [Economic indicators](https://github.com/fivethirtyeight/data/tree/master/election-forecasts-2020) used in the FiveThirtyEight model

 ## Resources: